varun-k-victor/tic_tac_toe/README.md

 # tic_tac_toe

-MAN VS COMPUTER tic tac toe game.
+MAN VS COMPUTER tic tac toe game.you play as X and the computer plays as O.